Graded Godan (5th dan) under Sensei Vebo 2019

 It was also this year that Norman left the KUGB after twenty years training and joined the English Shotokan Academy and followed the system of Sensei Kase.

-2016.
-At a training course and meeting in Finland, Norman announced that he would leave the ESA and start his own Organisation in England following Sensei Vebo and his Kase-Ha system.
+2015.
+At a training course and meeting in Finland, Norman announced that he would leave the ESA and start his own organisation in England following Sensei Vebo and his Kase-Ha Vebo-Do system.

 Norman has trained / followed the teachings of the following Sensei Mr. Walter Legg (Deceased), Sensei Asano, Mr. Bob Rhodes, Mr. Steve Cattle (1947-1995-Deceased) Sensei Keinosuke Enoeda (Deceased), Mr. Paul Coleman (Goju Ryu) Sensei Minoru Kanetsuka (Aikido) Deceased), Sensei Taiji Kase (1929-2004-Deceased) Sensei Dirk Heene and now follows Sensei Velibor Vebo Dimtrijevic.